zS1L3NT/zS1L3NT/README.md

 ## 💻 What I'm working on **right now**

-### What To Eat (NodeTS)
-What To Eat is my school project which is just a restaurant review website.

 ### Statify (ReactTS, Redux)
 Statify is a website for you to check your Spotify listening history.
 This is built with the Spotify API.
 This website is to warm me up in my Atomic Design so that I can apply it in my Portfolio website.